Steam locomotive has returned to the rails at the Kent & East Sussex Railway

 Tom White, Chairman of The Terrier Trust said:

 “Terriers and other historic steam engines deserve to be more than just preserved in static displays.
 We, along with so many others, believe that this aspect of our heritage is transformed by being seen and experienced when ‘in steam’.
-We are therefore truly grateful for the generosity of all the donors – in particular the Garfield Weston Foundation – the staff of North Norfolk Railway Engineering, and the dedicated volunteers and staff at the K&ESR for helping to make this possible so that these legendary engines can once again play their part in bringing our industrial and social history to life.”
+We are therefore truly grateful for the generosity of all the donors – in particular the Garfield Weston Foundation – the staff of North Railway Engineering, and the dedicated volunteers and staff at the K&ESR for helping to make this possible so that these legendary engines can once again play their part in bringing our industrial and social history to life.”

 Responses